go-delve/delve/README.md

 The makefile is only necessary to help facilitate the process of building and codesigning.

+See [Tips and troubleshooting](#tips-and-troubleshooting) for additional OS X setup information.

 ### Features

 * Attach to an already running process